-This is a photo of me and my family in front of the garden we would trend.
+This is a photo of me and my family in front of the garden we would tend.
 The full size of the garden was just over an acre if I remember correctly.
 Know it was huge and we got a lot of food from it.
 I can remember mom canning what seemed like hundreds of quarts of vegetables.
 We were also lucky in the sense that there were a lot of berry bushes and trees in the forest and on the property.
-From these my mom would make jams, jellies, and lots of pies.
-I learned a lot about edible plants that way which came in handy while fishing along the creek bank.
+From these, my mom would make jams, jellies, and lots of pies.
+I learned a lot about edible plants that way, which, came in handy while fishing along the creek bank.
 I always had a snack during summer.
 I also remember going into the woods with my mom and sister one summer to harvest Polk Sallet greens and a few others.
-One of the most prolific “weeds” as my mother called it was purslane.
+One of the most prolific “weeds” as my mother called it, was purslane.
 Seems my parents hated wild edible plants, I never really thought much of it.

 This is another view of part of the garden and the barn where we housed our rabbits.
 The rabbits were kept in hutches and were tended to several times a day.
 We had to keep an eye on them in the summer because they would get too hot.
 We would lose a few as a result of heat stroke in the summer.
 We had to install some large fans in order to increase the air flow to keep them cooler when the temps would climb.